paveltimofeev/screens.io/tasklist.md

 - **------------ MVP MILESTONE ------------**

+- Frontend: Change Title and Logo to corresponding brand name
 - Backend: AWS S3 mode - delete successfully uploaded images from local file system
 - Backend/Beanstalk/PM2: need to limit max CPU usage for backend and proxy, to prevent not responding server.
 - **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)